Introduction: How to Make a Lego Stop-motion Construction Movie

 Step 5: Animated Gifs

 If you'd rather make an animated gif because your movie is a short one, this is easy too.
-Just follow steps 1-4 then upload your images to one of the many free online animated gif makers (I used gifmaker.me).
+Just follow steps 1-4 then upload your images to one of the many free online animated gif makers (I used ezgif.com).
 Adjust the animation speed to whatever you think is appropriate (I used 150 ms), and to make the file size manageable, reduce the dimensions of your photo (the one on this page is 320 x 240 px, and the one in the intro is 160 x 120 px).
 You can also crop, resize or add effects to your gif.